-The last page of this document contains the topical contents and reading assignments from the textbook.
+This course outline contains the topical contents and reading assignments from the textbook.
 Moreover, the course project compels students to do significant reading from outside sources, including the Financial Times, Economist, Wall Street Journal, other periodicals and reports on economic indicators published by government agencies such as the Department of Labor, the Department of Commerce, the Federal Reserve Board and others.
 These reports are widely accessible through the Internet.
 Exposure to economic and business terminology in these materials certainly provides students with an opportunity to further develop their reading and writing skills.